it985/my-stars/README.md

 *   [algolia/docsearch](https://github.com/algolia/docsearch) - :blue\_book: The easiest way to add search to your documentation.

-*   [reactjs/react-docgen](https://github.com/reactjs/react-docgen) - A CLI and toolbox to extract information from React component files for documentation generation purposes.
+*   [reactjs/react-docgen](https://github.com/reactjs/react-docgen) - A CLI and library to extract information from React component files for documentation generation purposes.

 *   [compodoc/compodoc](https://github.com/compodoc/compodoc) - :notebook\_with\_decorative\_cover: The missing documentation tool for your Angular, Nest & Stencil application